mathiasvr/betaflight-deciphered/README.md

 - Allowed: `OFF`, `ON`
 - BF Configurator: *Motor direction is reversed*

 Configures the mixer to expect the motor direction to be reversed and the propellers to be on accordingly, in order to perform correct yaw movement.
 Warning: This does not reverse the motor direction.
 Use the configuration tool for your ESCs or switch the ESC motor wiring order to achieve this.
-Also known as 'Props out' configuration.
+Also known as *Props Out* configuration.

 ## `crashflip_motor_percent`
 - Default: `0`